MyrtheRijk/Mixed-Messages/README.md

 # Mixed-Messages
 This repository contains a message generator program.
-It combines subjects, verbs, objects and time to make a random sentance.
+It combines subjects, verbs, objects and time to make a random sentence.

 ### Team
 This project was made by Myrthe Rijk and Saadi Toumi Fouad.
 We started this project together as part of a training on Codecademy.
 We learned to work on a project in a team and to use Git with Github.